platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 The total resources allocated across all apps and services can't exceed what's in your plan.

-### Sizes in non-production environments
+### Sizes in preview environments

-Containers in development environments don't follow the `size` specification.
+Containers in preview environments don't follow the `size` specification.
 Application containers are set based on the plan's setting for **Environments application size**.
 The default is **{{< partial "plans/default-dev-env-size" >}}**, but you can increase it by editing your plan.
-(Service containers in development environments are always set to {{< partial "plans/default-dev-env-size" >}} size.)
+(Service containers in preview environments are always set to {{< partial "plans/default-dev-env-size" >}} size.)

 ## Relationships